Associate of Arts degrees

 1. B.C.
 Secondary school graduation or equivalent.

-2. A minimum of a B average in English 12 and two other Approved Grade 12 courses.
+3. A minimum grade of C+ in one other Approved Grade 12 course.

 Students will be considered on the basis of courses equivalent to Approved B.C.
 Grade 12 courses.
 See the Admissions section of the calendar for more information on equivalents to B.C. secondary school graduation.

 Students who have

 B.C. secondary school graduation equivalency, meet the prerequisite for ENGL 105 or CMNS 155, and have completed an equivalent average of C+ (equated

 to the UFV grading system) in two academic Grade 12 subjects will be admissible.

 Option 2: University entrance (for students who have attended some post-secondary school)